[ Founder ]

 In his client and research work, Alexander is involved in transforming organizations by integrating disruption in everyday business and defining new competitive spaces, the development of new strategic business competencies and creation of imaginative innovation methods.
 He believes that the exploration of possibility requires imagination as a prerequisite for strategic change and innovation.
 For over 30 years, he has enabled global companies as diverse as Motorola, LEGO, Whirlpool, Nokia, Navteq and Unilever, to develop policies and strategies that address emerging issues through strategic foresight and pre-competitive business models.

-His most recent book,” Transcending Imagination” was released in Apr 2024, both in hardcover and electronically by Emerald Publishing Group.
+His most recent book,”The disruption continuum” will be released in Sept 2025, both in hardcover and electronically by Emerald Publishing Group.
 Author of “The Philosophy of Disruption ” (2022), “Dynamic Future-Proofing: Integrating Disruption in Everyday Business”(2021), “Transforming Organizations for the Subscription Economy: Starting from Scratch” (2017), “Value Creation and the Internet of Things” (2015), and many more.
+Alexander joined the Polynon project as a Foresight and Disruption Advisor.

 - [ Contact ]